 The prevalence of dental caries varies among patients with Down syndrome.
 The delayed eruption of both the deciduous and permanent dentition common among patients with this disorder decreases the time of exposure to cariogenic bacteria.
 Clinical crowns that are smaller than average can create spaces between the teeth and can actually facilitate their cleansing.
 Smaller nasal passages and increased tonsillar volume can cause congestion of the upper respiratory tract.
 Open-mouthed breathing is a compensatory mechanism for this problem .
 This breathing pattern has a drying effect on dental plaque and can increase the incidence of both dental caries and periodontal disease.
 If this pattern is noted, increased frequency of brushing and flossing combined with shorter intervals between dental recall appointments must be enacted.

 Medical advances have increased the life expectancy of patients with Down syndrome.
 While these patients have a higher tendency for diverse medical problems, including cardiac issues and seizure disorders, many live past 55 years of age and some outlive their parents.
 Arrangements for a succeeding caretaker may involve another family member, or in some cases, institutionalization.
 In either case, access to dental care should remain a steadfast commitment.
 Most patients with Down syndrome can be treated by a general dentist in a traditional office setting.
-Patients with moderate-to-severe mental retardation may require sedation in office or at an outpatient hospital setting.
+Patients with moderate-to-severe intellectual disability may require sedation in office or at an outpatient hospital setting.
 Consistent recall appointments and evaluation of the patient's daily oral hygiene regimen are both proactive practices that can positively impact oral health and quality of life.

 Approximately 5.3 million people in the United States have been diagnosed with Alzheimer disease, a major cause of dementia .
 Dementia occurs in 11% of Americans older than 65 years of age and in 32% of patients 85 years of age or older .
 Alzheimer disease is the most common form of dementia and is responsible for 60% to 80% of all new dementia cases .
 It is a slowly progressing disease that causes memory loss, cognitive impairment, changes in personality, and ultimately, functional impairment and inability to carry out activities of daily living.
 The initial stage features minimal cognitive impairment and memory loss.
 Progression to the middle stage features language impairment and the loss of abstract reasoning skills.
 These problems along with delusions, paranoia, and marked personality changes are seen in the late stage of the disease.
 Patients in the end-stage of Alzheimer disease become rigid, incontinent, and bedridden.
 These patients usually succumb to cardiac problems, pulmonary embolisms, or opportunistic infections (e.g., aspiration pneumonia) .